In Greek mythology, the daughter of Agamemnon and Clytemnestra. Also, a star.

 (AK-21: dp.
 4,780; l.
 459'1"; b.
 63'; dr. 20'1"; a.
 16 k.; cpl.
 267; a.
 1 5", 4 3"; cl.
 Arcturus)

-The second Electra, (AK-21) was launched 18 November 1941 as Meteor by Tampa Shipbuilding Co., Tampa, Fla., under a Maritime Commission contract; sponsored by Mrs. C. O. Andrews, wife of the Senator from Florida; transferred to the Navy 16 April 1941; and commissioned 17 March 1942, Commander J. J. Hughes in command.
-She was reclassified AKAŚ4, 1 February 1943.
+The second Electra (AK-21) was launched 18 November 1941 as Meteor by Tampa Shipbuilding Co., Tampa, Fla., under a Maritime Commission contract; sponsored by Mrs. C. O. Andrews, wife of the Senator from Florida; transferred to the Navy 16 April 1941; and commissioned 17 March 1942, Cmdr.
+James J. Hughes (who had been in command of the river gunboat Panay (PR-5) when she was bombed by Japanese planes in December 1937) in command.
+She was reclassified AKA-4, 1 February 1943.

 Following an overhaul and permanent repairs, Electra, carried out amphibious training in Chesapeake Bay until the end of the year, then sailed from Norfolk 11 December 1943 for the Pacific.
 She departed Pearl Harbor 23 January 1944 for the invasion of the Marshalls, and during the capture of Kwajalein furnished her boats for the occupation of the small islands north of the atoll, and refueled minecraft and small craft of the invasion force.
 After discharging part of her cargo, she sailed to Eniwetok where she supplied boats and equipment for the initial landings 18 February.
 After unloading the remainder of her cargo, Electra, returned to Pearl Harbor 8 March.